vcailly/openfridge-simulator-ui/README.md

 ![Server Attribute](doc/MQTT_out_step1.PNG)

-3 - On the Connection  Tab, Replace  <orgid> by the value of your IBM IoT Platform Organization ID
+3 - On the Connection  Tab, Replace  "<orgid>"  by the value of your IBM IoT Platform Organization ID
 ![orgid](doc/MQTT_out_step2.PNG)

 4 - On the Security Tab, Fill the Password filed with the TOKEN of the Device (That you set on the IBM IoT platform).
 Then click on UPDATE and Then DONE.